gcalderone/ReusePatterns.jl/README.md

 The `@quasiabstract` macro provided by the **ReusePatterns.jl** package, ensure the above constraints are properly satisfied.

 The guidelines to exploit *quasi abstract* types are straightforward:
-- define the *quasi abstract* type as a simple structure;
+- define the *quasi abstract* type as a simple structure, possibly with a parent type;
+- use the *quasi abstract* type name for object creation, method argument annotations, etc.

-- although two types are actually defined under the hood, you may simply forget about the concrete one, and safely use the abstract one for object creation, method argument annotations, etc.
+Finally note that although two types are actually defined under the hood (an abstract and a concrete one), you may simply forget about the concrete one, and safely use the abstract one everywhere in the code.

 ### Example: